Skip to main content Skip to footer

 Family Therapy

-Family therapy can help you improve troubled relationships with your partner, children or other family members.
-You may address specific issues such as marital or financial problems, conflict between parents and children, or the impact of substance abuse or a mental illness on the entire family.
+Through counseling, families can work on troubled relationships with a partner, children, or other family members.
+You may address marital problems, financial stress, conflict between parents and children, foster care transitions, divorce, grief, trauma, anxiety, depression, autism, adjustment disorder, behavioral concerns, substance abuse or the impact of mental health disorders on the entire family.

 What is Emotionally Focused Family Therapy?

-Emotionally Focused Family Therapy (EFFT) seeks to create a feeling of trust, mutual respect, and strong communication within families.
-When all family members feel emotionally secure in family discussions, together they are able to discuss issues and disclose feelings.
+Emotionally Focused Family Therapy, or EFFT, seeks to create trust, mutual respect, and strong communication within families.
+When family members feel emotionally secure in family discussions, they are more able to discuss issues, disclose feelings, and repair conflict.

-With each member feeling heard and validated, the family can work together to find solutions to problems and build individual relationships between all members.
-Families will emerge from EEFT sessions armed with the communication techniques necessary to maintain healthy interactions and develop positive relationships outside the family in the future.
+With each person feeling heard and validated, the family can work together to find solutions and build stronger individual relationships between members.
+Families can emerge from EFFT sessions with communication techniques that support healthier interactions inside and outside the family.

 How EFT Helps Families

-The goal of Emotionally Focused Family Therapy is to create feelings of safety, respect and understanding between family members.
-Families who attend therapy together learn the skills necessary to form a secure, validating environment where parents and children can comfortably communicate with one another in order to solve the problems that come up regularly in the family relationship.
+The goal of Emotionally Focused Family Therapy is to create feelings of safety, respect, and understanding between family members.
+Families who attend therapy together learn the skills needed to form a secure, validating environment where parents and children can communicate more comfortably.

-Oftentimes families seeking therapy are suffering from high conflict or hostile engagements between family members.
-Parents and children may both feel like they don’t receive the respect necessary to maintain a healthy relationship, or perhaps a relationship between two or more members simply does not exist.
 Emotionally Focused Therapists create an environment of safety and acceptance where each member can be heard, understood, and validated.
-As individual concerns are brought up the therapist will suggest methods that will allow the family to better understand one another and uncover any underlying emotions that feed negative patterns.
-Over time families will learn to communicate more openly with each member expressing their needs in a healthy way.
+As individual concerns are brought up, the therapist may suggest methods that allow the family to better understand one another and uncover underlying emotions that feed negative patterns.

-As families progress through Emotionally Focused Family Therapy, relationships between members will improve or begin to from.
-The family will create a stronger bond while processing issues together and the deep wounds that have been festering within the family can finally begin to heal.
-The therapist will continue to moderate until together the family determines that they are comfortable and confident with their new skills and decide to discontinue sessions with their therapist.
+Over time, families learn to communicate more openly, with each member expressing needs in a healthier way.
+As families progress through Emotionally Focused Family Therapy, relationships between members may improve or begin to form again.
+The family can create a stronger bond while processing issues together, and deep wounds that have been festering within the family can finally begin to heal.

 Contact our specialists to get started